Flooding leads to rescues in Louisiana and Texas, with more rain on the way

 "The only time it's flooded like this in the last little while was during Hurricane Delta," Williams said.
 "And even then it took all day to get this high."

-Another resident of the area, Lamar Pitre, had over a foot and a half of water in his house due to flooding, he told CNN.
+Another resident, Lamar Pitre, had over a foot and a half of water in his house due to flooding, he told CNN.
 He took video of the water and posted it on Instagram, saying, "Here we go again."

 "It last flooded for Hurricane Delta late last year," he told CNN.
 "The rain started around 4 a.m.
 When the water started getting high, I ran outside to reuse some of the sandbags I had from those hurricanes."